pheara/pheara.github.io/content/post/critical_algo_studies_-_methods.md

 ## Collaborative Audit

-To deal with the issues of legality and realness of [sock puppet audits](#sock_puppet_audit), you can also hire a lot of human testers, as “Auditing Algorithms”&nbsp;<sup>[ref:AAg](#ref:AAg)</sup> sugggests.
+To deal with the issues of legality and realness of [sock puppet audits](#sock_puppet_audit), you can also hire a lot of human testers, as “Auditing Algorithms”&nbsp;[ref:AAg] sugggests.
 For this you can for instance use crowd-sourcing platforms like [Mechanical Turk](https://www.mturk.com/) (US-only atm).
 The independent variable then depends on who you chose to recruit.

 However, this method has some limitations too: